Snowflake-Labs/sfquickstarts/site/sfguides/src/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python.md

 Now that we've created this dataframe and lap time trend insight, what do we do when we want to scale it?
 In the next section we'll be learning how to do this by leveraging python transformations in dbt Cloud.

 <!-- ------------------------ -->
-## Python transfomrations in dbt Cloud
+## Python transformations in dbt Cloud
 Duration: 2

 ### Our first dbt python model for lap time trends